All Episodes

 I have a couple of questions.

-The first one is what's going on with Letitia James?
+The first one is, what's going on with Letitia James?

 You know, we heard a lot about it.

-It was one page in the New York Post, and now you don't hear anything going on of her being indicted or Yeah, you know, it's interesting.
+It was front page in the New York Post, and now you don't hear anything going on of her being indicted.

-There is also a criminal investigation uh that was launched against uh Letitia James based on allegations of mortgage fraud that in order to get favorable terms, she lied about a variety of things.
+There is also a criminal investigation that was launched against Letitia James based on allegations of mortgage fraud.

 So thanks for your call.